Frequently Asked Questions (FAQ)

 Who is behind the 1001 Inventions Initiative?

-1001 Inventions is an initiative of the Foundation for Science, Technology and Civilisation (FSTC).
+1001 Inventions is an brand of the Foundation for Science, Technology and Civilisation (FSTC).
 FSTC is a non-profit educational foundation consisting of a global network of respected academics specialising in the fields of science, engineering, history and social science.

 What do you hope to achieve with this global touring exhibition?